 27 March, 2019.
-The Spanish Association for Standardisation, UNE, has published UNE Specification 0061 Industry 4.0.
-Digitisation Management System Criteria for evaluating requirements, which establishes the minimum requirements for being considered a Digital Industry.
+Spanish Association for Standardization, UNE, has published Specification UNE 0061 Industry 4.0.
+Digitisation Management System Criteria for assessing requirements, which establishes the minimum requirements for being considered a Digital Industry.

 This Specification has been developed within UNE, the Spanish standardisation body, with the participation and consensus of a panel of experts from the Administration, sectorial associations, large businesses, and SMEs, as part of a Ministry of Industry, Trade and Tourism initiative to support Spanish industry in its digitisation process.

 This Specification, together with UNE 0060 published last year, is aimed at promoting the complete digitisation of industrial companies, via an effective management system, committed to ongoing improvement.

 UNE 0061 establishes the procedure for assessing conformity with the requirements of UNE Specification 0060:2018 Industry 4.0.
 Digitisation Management System.
 Requirements.
 UNE 0061 defines the duration of the cycle of ongoing improvement, establishes detailed criteria for assessing compliance with the requirements defined in UNE Specification 0060, and fixes the minimum criteria for fulfilling the requirements for achieving the status of Digital Industry.